This ain’t the same old bad boy love song.

 Then, around the halfway point, something interesting starts to happen: Ritsuka becomes aware of her own objectification and is sickened by it.

 Suddenly she starts to develop a greater range of expression and agency.
 She gets startled, angry, cries.
 She makes decisions on her own without asking for anyone else’s help.
-She exhibits idiotic bravery and willingly walks into danger in order to rescue her mother.
+She exhibits foolish bravery and willingly walks into danger in order to rescue her mother.

-Speaking of, nearly all of Ritsuka’s decisions are influenced by family and friends.
+In fact, nearly all of Ritsuka’s decisions are influenced by family and friends.
 She wants to find her mother.
 She wants to avenge Azuna.
 She wants to help her “brother.”
 Despite all the inhuman suitors swirling around her, her life remains refreshingly uninfluenced by romantic goals.
 That she falls in love along the way is something of an accident, and almost a footnote to the finale.
 It’s a part of the fantasy, but not the be-all, end-all of it.

 Don’t get me wrong: Ritsuka is not a well of depth or nuanced character growth, and in the end she still very much functions as an audience stand-in.
 But the fact that she takes risks, fights for her agency, gets sick of people jerking her around like a doll, and eyes the predatory boys around her with a hefty amount of suspicion and disgust says a lot about the kind of audience Dance with Devils is trying to attract.